open/close all folders

 Anime and Manga

-In Fullmetal Alchemist, when Roy Mustang is led to believe that Maria Ross assassinated Maes Hughes, he cuts off her escape and incinerates her to the point that the corpse can only be identified in this fashion.
+- In Fullmetal Alchemist, when Roy Mustang is led to believe that Maria Ross assassinated Maes Hughes, he cuts off her escape and incinerates her to the point that the corpse can only be identified in this fashion.
 Subverted in that Mustang knew she was innocent all along and faked her death by incinerating a literal meat puppet.
 The coroner who performed the identification was also complicit in Mustang's deception.

-In Loveless, Seimei's body is identified this way after it is mangled beyond recognition before the start of the story.
+- In Loveless, Seimei's body is identified this way after it is mangled beyond recognition before the start of the story.
 In one of the biggest Mind Screw moments of the last decade, Seimei turns up alive and well later on and apparently faked his own death, and it's heavily implied they pulled this off by switching his records with the real victim who died in his place.

-In Veritas, this is how Lightning Tiger's remains are identified after he's burnt to a crisp.
+- In Veritas, this is how Lightning Tiger's remains are identified after he's burnt to a crisp.

-Case Closed: In the case of Mermaid Island, arranging for a surreptitious dental record swap is how the suspect faked her death and framed the very victim whose records she swapped with, but eventually both Conan and Heiji see through the deception.
+- Detective Conan: In the case of Mermaid Island, arranging for a surreptitious dental record swap is how the suspect faked her death and framed the very victim whose records she swapped with, but eventually both Conan and Heiji see through the deception.

-Examined in The Dark Knight Returns, where Batman dives after a figure that he believes to be Two-Face, who had seemingly been rehabilitated but now plotted to destroy the Gotham Twin Towers, which he falls from thanks to his disloyal henchmen.
+- Examined in Batman: The Dark Knight Returns, where Batman dives after a figure that he believes to be Two-Face, who had seemingly been rehabilitated but now plotted to destroy the Gotham Twin Towers, which he falls from thanks to his disloyal henchmen.

 The impact is tremendous.
 Even bone is turned to powder.
 Not much of a corpse left.
 Mostly liquid.
 Problem is...there might not be any fingerprints.
 Even dental records would probably be useless.